 With normal ageing also comes a reduction in flexibility.
 This is due to changes in connective tissue which leads to a decrease in elasticity.
 The result is an increase in the risk of falling and poor balance.
 This risk should be taken into account when prescribing exercise.
 Research has shown that flexibility, range of motion and balance can all be improved in older individuals with appropriate exercise prescription.
 This may be the focus of your treatment and may precede aerobic exercise training.

-As with all populations it is advisable to recommend a range of activities for elderly people to engage with.
-Evidence suggests that elderly populations prefer low impact low intensity activities such as Yoga, tai chi, gardening, walking and golf.
+As with all populations it is advisable to recommend a range of activities for senior citizens to engage with.
+Evidence suggests that older populations prefer low impact low intensity activities such as Yoga, tai chi, gardening, walking and golf.